-The trucking industry can be very strenuous and exhausting for 18 Wheeler truck drivers.
-The industry and their drivers are under tremendous pressure to push the limits of endurance and the law in order to make a profit.
-As a result, when a Truck Accident occur, our Dallas Truck Accident Lawyer can trace the negligence of the truck company and/or the driver to rule violations or other safety issues.
+The trucking industry can be very strenuous and exhausting for 18-wheeler truck drivers.
+The industry and their drivers are under tremendous pressure to push the limits of endurance and the law to make a profit.
+As a result, when a truck accident occurs, our Dallas truck accident lawyers can trace the negligence of the truck company and/or the driver to rule violations or other safety issues.

 Pressure on the Commercial Carrier

 There is a tremendous amount of pressure on the trucking companies to cover high fixed business costs.
-They are confronted with sharp swings in the price of diesel fuel, economic downturns, lost contracts, mechanical breakdowns and employee theft.
-In addition, the companies are subject to huge loss whenever something goes wrong.
+They are confronted with sharp swings in the price of diesel fuel, economic downturns, lost contracts, mechanical breakdowns, and employee theft.
+Also, the companies are subject to colossal loss whenever something goes wrong.
 Nevertheless, they have to pay employees, insurance, taxes, State regulations, permits, licenses, and fees, whether the truck is on the road or sitting at the truck stop.
-In order to turn a profit, 18 Wheeler truck companies lower their exposure to such cost by cutting corners.
-Such shortcomings lead to violations of rules, regulations and safety issues.
+To turn a profit, 18-wheeler truck companies lower their exposure to such cost by cutting corners.
+Such shortcomings lead to violations of rules, regulations, and most importantly, safety issues.

 Pressure on Drivers

-- Truck Driver’s Fatigue and Error – 18 Wheeler Truck driver’s fatigue and error is one of the most common causes of truck accidents.
-There are rules and regulations that govern the number of hours a truck driver can be on the road, but because many truck drivers are compensated by the mile or load, they often push the limits of the law.
-In addition, many truck drivers may be impaired from drinking or using drugs to stay awake.
+- Truck Driver’s Fatigue and Error – 18-wheeler truck driver fatigue and error is one of the most common causes of truck accidents.
+Some rules and regulations govern the number of hours a truck driver can be on the road, but because many truck drivers are compensated by the mile or load, they often push the limits of the law.
+Also, many truck drivers may be impaired by drinking or using drugs to stay awake.

-- Defective Truck Parts – 18 Wheeler Truck drivers are obligated to perform pre-trip and post-trip inspections.
+- Defective Truck Parts – 18-wheeler truck drivers are obligated to perform pre-trip and post-trip inspections.
 Because pre-trip and post-trip inspections are two areas often neglected by drivers, they can be fertile grounds for discussion in cases involving mechanical failure.
-In addition, failing to implement and follow preventative maintenance program usually leads to maintenance issues.
-Examples of defective truck parts include but not limited to tire blowouts, poor brakes, and wheel offs.
+Also, failing to implement and follow a preventative maintenance program usually leads to maintenance issues.
+Examples of defective truck parts include but are not limited to tire blowouts, poor brakes, and wheel-offs.

-- Excessive Speed – Due to the truck’s/trailer’s weight, they do not stop as quickly as cars.
-A 40 ton truck traveling at 70 mph will need over 600 feet to stop.
-Therefore trucking collisions are more severe in damages and injuries than a car collision.
+- Excessive Speed – Due to the truck’s/trailer’s weight, they cannot as quickly as cars.
+A 40-ton truck traveling at 70 mph will need over 600 feet to stop.
+Therefore, trucking collisions are more severe in damages and injuries than a car collision.

-- Jackknife and rollovers – Large tractor trailers have a high center of gravity, and a load imbalance makes this problem even worse.
+- Jackknifes and Rollovers – Large tractor-trailers have a high center of gravity, and a load imbalance makes this problem even worse.
 When a big rig starts moving sideways in a skid, it is very easy for the load weight to overcome all efforts of the driver.
-At that point the brakes stop the wheels from moving forward and the top load causes the trailer’s rollover.
+At that point, the brakes stop the wheels from moving forward and the top load causes the trailer rollover.

-As explained above, trucking regulations are complex set of laws, which requires comprehensive amount of knowledge about the trucking industry.
-It is important that that all evidences are preserved, proper investigation is conducted by an expert immediately after the collision, and all responsible parties to the lawsuit are identified immediately.
+As explained above, trucking regulations are a complex set of laws, which requires a significant and comprehensive amount of knowledge about the trucking industry.
+It is essential that all pieces of evidence are preserved, an expert conducts a proper investigation immediately after the collision, and all responsible parties to the lawsuit are identified quickly.

-Whether you were involved in a truck accident or lost a loved one in a truck accident, we care to investigate and consult with you on your loss.
+Whether you were involved in a truck accident or lost a loved one in a truck accident, we can help you by investigating and consulting with you on your loss.
 We understand that no monetary compensation can adequately replace the loss of your loved ones, but the person who violated their contractual obligation to the safety of others on the road needs to pay for breach of their obligations.

 We represent people in every Texas county and in all areas of: